Traceabl3/ubuntu-post-installer/README.md

 # Use:

-  Ensure the shebang file is in the home directory.
+  Ensure the shebang file is in the home directory. <br>
   Run the following commands to execute the script from a new terminal window (Ctrl + Alt + T), entering your password after each command: <br>
   $ sudo chmod +x ~/ubuntu-post-install.sh <br>
   $ sudo bash ubuntu-post-installer.sh <br>